COVID-19: New Rundown Of Total, New Cases In Rockland County

-The following are the latest number of total novel coronavirus (COVID-19) cases followed by new cases for counties in New York as of early Saturday evening, April 11.
+The following are the latest number of total novel coronavirus (COVID-19) cases followed by new cases for counties in New York as of Sunday afternoon, April 12.

 Albany